The Google engineer who thinks the company’s AI has come to life

 In May, Facebook parent Meta opened its language model to academics, civil society and government organizations.
 Joelle Pineau, managing director of Meta AI, said it’s imperative that tech companies improve transparency as the technology is being built.
 “The future of large language model work should not solely live in the hands of larger corporations or labs,” she said.

 Sentient robots have inspired decades of dystopian science fiction.
-Now, real life has started to take on a fantastical tinge: a text generator that can spit out a movie script, or an image generator that can conjure up visuals based on any combination of words.
+Now, real life has started to take on a fantastical tinge with GPT-3, a text generator that can spit out a movie script, and DALL-E 2, an image generator that can conjure up visuals based on any combination of words - both from the research lab OpenAI.
 Emboldened, technologists from well-funded research labs focused on building AI that surpasses human intelligence have teased the idea that consciousness is around the corner.

 Most academics and AI practitioners, however, say the words and images generated by artificial intelligence systems such as LaMDA produce responses based on what humans have already posted on Wikipedia, Reddit, message boards, and every other corner of the internet.
 And that doesn’t signify that the model understands meaning.